Code-Institute-Submissions/meganw22-Project2/README.md

 # Noughts and Crosses
 This website has been created for Project Portfolio 2.
 Noughts and Crosses is a classic two player game played on a 3x3 grid and has the option for 1 or 2 players.
-The objective of the game is to be the first player to form a row, column or diagonal of 3 matching symbols but if the entire grid is filled and no matches are present, the game is decalred a draw.
+The objective of the game is to be the first player to form a row, column or diagonal of 3 matching symbols but if the entire grid is filled and no matches are present, the game is declared a draw.
 It is typically a game of strategy and logic.

 [Play Noughts & Crosses Here](https://meganw22.github.io/Project2/)